“Humans are in danger of losing their economic value because intelligence is decoupling from consciousness.”

 ― Yuval Noah Harari, Homo Deus: A History of Tomorrow

-A brand is as much affected as the consumer is, in a crisis like we are facing today.
+A brand is as much affected as the consumer is in a crisis like we are facing today.
 The tendency to treat consumers as eyeballs and data is a norm in a normal world.
 But when the emotions are on edge, the worst thing a brand can do is to ignore the importance of empathy in branding and push a product so blatantly without even acknowledging the situation that the ad spot can be reduced to an eyesore.
-To quote an example, a TV ad is doing rounds focused on selling points of a product asking people to rush to dealerships.
+To quote an example, a TV ad is doing rounds focused on selling points of a product, asking people to rush to dealerships.

-Avoid being trapped by today but plan on how you want to be perceived tomorrow when the world reopens and talks about what helped them carry on in the tough times.
+Avoid being trapped by today, put a plan on how you want to be perceived tomorrow when the world reopens, and talk about what helped them carry on in the tough times.
 Instead, use your brand power to connect and empathize with your customers to develop customer loyalty.

-Do: Sympathize with your employees and their families
+Do: Empathize with your employees and their families.

-A TV shoot can wait, a mandatory conference in person is probably a bad idea and a town hall of entire office to announce precautionary message is probably the worst.
-Become a socially responsible brand and step outside of that role and connect as a fellow human.
+A TV shoot can wait, a mandatory conference in person is probably a bad idea, and a town hall of the entire office to announce a precautionary message is probably the worst.
+Become a socially responsible brand and step outside of that role, and connect as a fellow human.
 This is the time when a brand can truly come alive either as a friend or an insensitive entity on paper.

-Do: Look out for right avenues to ensure right messaging with or without integrating your product
+Do: Look out for the right avenues to ensure the right messaging with or without integrating your product.

-TV viewership along with E-commerce and Google search will soar with long-form content taking lead.
+TV viewership, along with E-commerce and Google search, will soar with long-form content taking the lead.
 Europe has recently announced to limit the broadcast bandwidth as Netflix viewership is causing massive stress on networks.
-Outdoor, Print and Cinema Advertising will face the brunt.
+Outdoor, Print, and Cinema Advertising will face the brunt.
 The idea is to identify the right spots and transparent messaging to keep customer loyalty intact.
 Associating with news right now should be carefully chosen depending on what tone they are taking to keep people informed.

 Don't: Underestimate and Overreact

 There will be a tendency to make a social impact in distressed times.
 Avoid taking a higher ground unless you are an expert in the relevant domain.
 Again, be a socially responsible brand.
 Overreacting without fully preparing can create a lot of damage to the brands and consumers.
 A lot of brands might be scrambling to create effective communication for a ready viewership, but doing so without adequate information is a bad idea.

 Do: Know your brand

-It is important to identify opportunities that can create a meaningful impact on both the organization and society but it's also important to know what the brand stands for.
-Suddenly changing the tone and communication and trying to be something which is not in your DNA can be detrimental in the long run.
-Identify that unique feature which connects your brand to the consumers and deliver the message in your true spirit!
+It is important to identify opportunities that can create a meaningful impact on both the organization and society, but it's also important to know what the brand stands for.
+Suddenly changing the tone and communication and trying to be something that is not in your DNA can be detrimental to customer loyalty in the long run.
+Identify that unique feature that connects your brand to the consumers and deliver the message in your true spirit!

 Customer service in times of need is a great brand enhancer.
 Make sure you are connecting with your consumers on queries and requests more proactively on social media and telephonically.
 Make yourself available.
 No one remembers a brand when it is working just alright.
 It is times like these when they expect you to listen, suggest, communicate, empathize, provide, and nurture!
 Remember, servicing customers well is the primary social responsibility of any brand.

 We are witnessing dramatic changes which will become the norms of a futuristic society to safeguard and enable its functioning seamlessly.
-Work from Home, Telemedicine, remote education, drones/robotics is just a few to name them.
-It is of utmost importance that Brands start to realise the power of agility and change management.
-At the end of the day, it's not a difficult decision to either be an automotive manufacturer which stopped all its production temporarily or a cruise liner which was more worried about the sunscreen stock than the pandemic itself.
+Work from Home, Telemedicine, remote education, and drones/robotics are just a few to name them.
+It is of utmost importance that Brands start to realize the power of agility and change management.
+At the end of the day, it's not a difficult decision to either be an automotive manufacturer which stopped all its production temporarily or a cruise liner that was more worried about the sunscreen stock than the pandemic itself.